-Requirements for the Interdepartmental Major: The purpose of the American Studies Interdepartmental major is to allow students the opportunity to cultivate a multi-dimensional picture of our culture as a complement to or in relation to another area of concentration, be it Middle Eastern history or an area of interest outside the humanities and social sciences.
+The purpose of the American Studies Interdepartmental major is to allow students the opportunity to cultivate a multi-dimensional picture of our culture as a complement to or in relation to another area of concentration, be it Middle Eastern history or an area of interest outside the humanities and social sciences.
 As with the full American Studies major, interdepartmental majors must focus their coursework around a coherent topic, either chronologically or thematically.
-(See possible choices above under major)
+(See possible choices above under major.)

-- 1. A student must complete a minimum of eight courses, including one English and one history core course.
-(See list under major above) - 2.
-In consultation with his or her American Studies academic advisor, a student must complete four courses with either an historic or thematic concentration from the American Studies approved course list.
-(See possible themes above under major requirements) One of the four must come from Division I (Arts & Humanities) and one from Division II (Social Sciences).
-No courses can double count towards the student's other ID major or a minor.
-One of the four theme-connected courses must be at the 300 level or above.
+A student must complete a minimum of eight (8) courses, including one English and one history core course.
+(See comprehensive list under major)

+In consultation with his or her American Studies academic advisor, a student must complete four (4) courses with either an historic or thematic concentration from the American Studies approved course list.
+(See possible themes under major requirements.)
+One of the four must come from Division I (Arts & Humanities) and one from Division II (Social Sciences).
 The eight required courses must be from at least three different departments and have American Studies course approval.
-(See list of courses below)
+(See list of courses under requirements for major)

-- 3. During the junior year, one additional upper level American Studies approved course preferably a WAC and a methods or theory course.
+During the junior year, a student must take one (1) additional upper level American Studies approved course that is preferably both a WAC and a methods or theory course.
 If possible, the course should be on a topic related to the thematic concentration.
-If not taken in the junior year, this course must be completed by the end of the student's senior year. - A two-term written thesis or two-term senior project (AMS-498-499 or IDM-498-4.
-499) related to the student's thematic concentration, or a WAC/WS course with American Studies approval.
-The ID thesis should demonstrate a combination of the student's American Studies theme with the other ID program or department.
-To fulfill the (WS) Writing Across the Curriculum requirement, the senior project (which may be done in a non-text medium such as audio, video, or multi-media) and must have a written component in the form of a journal that results in a final paper of at least 15 pages.
-A student will work with a primary, or 1st thesis advisor, and a 2nd thesis advisor from a different department whom the student must consult early during the research portion of the project to better ensure the interdisciplinary focus of thesis.
+If not taken in the junior year, this course must be completed by the end of the student's senior year.

+During the senior year, a student must complete a two-term written thesis or two-term senior project (AMS 498, AMS 499 or IDM 498, IDM 499) related to the student's thematic concentration, or a WAC/WS course with American Studies approval.
+The ID thesis should combine work on the student's American Studies theme with work in the other ID program or department.
+To fulfill the (WS) Writing Across the Curriculum requirement, the senior project (which may be done in a non-text medium such as audio, video, or multi-media) must have a written component in the form of a journal that results in a final paper of at least fifteen pages.
+A student will work with a primary, or first, thesis advisor and a second thesis advisor from a different department whom the student must consult early during the research portion of the project to better ensure the interdisciplinary focus of the thesis.
 Both thesis advisors will participate in the oral defense of the thesis at the completion of the project.
 The other department or program may also assign the student a thesis advisor.
-A student must consult with the American Studies program director by the fifth week of spring term of his or her junior year and submit a thesis proposal listing their preferred 1st and 2nd thesis advisors. - 5.
-One of the eight courses must cover issues of race and ethnicity or gender in America, and no course can double count towards the student's other ID area or minor if one is being pursued.
+A student must consult with the American Studies program director by the fifth week of spring term of his or her junior year and submit a thesis proposal listing his/her preferred first and second thesis advisors.